beer theory of history

 In the morning, the Elders told Thag he could go.

 Based on New Scientist story: Early Europeans Unable to Stomach Milk.
-You will definitely be able to stomach humor-blogs.com.
+You will definitely be able to stomach humor-blogs.com and

 Barley under prehistoric blue skiesEveryone at the Grunka Gathering was in good spirits, except Thag.